MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mde-sap-top-10-things.md

 1. **Ensure basic security measures:** Limit access to SAP servers, block network ports, and implement other common security protection measures as a crucial first step.
 Modern threats recently evolved beyond traditional file-based viruses, so these measures are necessary but not sufficient to mitigate all risks.

 2. **Test on non-productive systems:** Deploy Defender for Endpoint to nonproductive systems first before rolling out to production systems.
 This reduces the risk of downtime due to untested configurations.
-If immediate deployment to production systems is necessary, consider temporarily disabling Tamper Protection and Real-Time Protection.
+If immediate deployment to production systems is necessary, consider temporarily disabling [tamper protection](prevent-changes-to-security-settings-with-tamper-protection.md) and [real-time protection](configure-real-time-protection-microsoft-defender-antivirus.md).

-3. **Configure exclusions and support:** Real-Time Protection is enabled by default on Windows OS.
-If you encounter issues related to Defender for Endpoint, configure exclusions or open a support case via the Microsoft Defender portal.
+3. **Configure exclusions and support:** Real-time protection is enabled by default on Windows OS.
+If you encounter issues related to Defender for Endpoint, configure [exclusions](defender-endpoint-antivirus-exclusions.md) or [open a support case via the Microsoft Defender portal](contact-support.md).

 4. **Collaborate with relevant teams:** Involve both the SAP Basis Team and the Enterprise Security Team in the deployment process.
 Create a phased deployment, testing, and monitoring plan together.